xpipe-io/xpipe/CONTRIBUTING.md

 You can use the gradle wrapper to build and run the project:
 - `gradlew app:run` will run the desktop application.
 You can set various useful properties in `app/build.gradle`
-- `gradlew dist` will create a distributable production version in `dist/build/dist/base`.
+- `gradlew clean dist` will create a distributable production version in `dist/build/dist/base`.
 - `gradlew <project>:test` will run the tests of the specified project.

 You are also able to properly debug the built production application through two different methods: